 Test such individuals for iron overload by measuring transferrin saturation (in some hospitals a “transferrin index” is calculated).
 A transferrin saturation >50% (or a raised transferrin index) indicates a risk of iron accumulation, and the patient should be referred to secondary care for further tests.
 It is important to discuss with any patient diagnosed with GH the desirability of genetic testing for other members of the family.
 There is at least a 1 in 4 chance that a sibling will have GH.
 Family checks frequently lead to detection of GH before organ damage has occurred.

 Among people of Northern European descent GH is the predominant cause of iron overload.
 It is an autosomal recessive condition.
 Some 95% of patients in the UK, with a genetic iron overload, are homozygous for the HFE C282Y gene mutation.
 In the general population 1 in 200 people have this genotype.
 Of these most accumulate iron but only a minority will go on to develop clinical symptoms.
-Additional causative agents seem to be involved but have not yet been clearly demonstrated.
+Additional causative agents may be involved but have not yet been clearly demonstrated.
 A raised transferrin saturation is an early indication of a risk of iron accumulation.
-A raised serum ferritin will confirm increased iron stores but ferritin may be elevated in many other conditions.
+A raised serum ferritin is an indicator of increased iron stores but serum ferritin may be elevated in many other conditions.

 You can download 2010 EASL Clinical Practice for Haemochromatosis Guidelines here.